In this Athena reading app review, we’ll dig into what the app does, and how it would help you become a better person through nugget-sized chapters.

-I have already listened and read many books on the app and it’s quite a pleasant experience for me.
+I have already listened to and read many books on the app and it’s quite a pleasant experience for me.
 The first book I read was “The Art of Learning” by Josh Waitzkin.

 As I mentioned earlier, Athena reading app, like other book summary apps out there, gave me a gist of what the book was about before I could finally get my hands on the paperback.

-If I am satisfied with chapter summaries, I could decide to purchase the book later on.
+If I am satisfied with the chapter summaries, I could decide to purchase the book later on.
 Isn’t that amazing?

 Basically, this is how the app works for you, especially for writers like you, who are on a tight budget and want to make wiser decisions and spend only on quality books.

 Overall, I have no problems using the Athena reading app.
 Plus, the staff whom I contacted to fix the issues was nice.
 He also listened to my suggestions to improve the app for future users (like you).

 Given that, it’s definitely worth giving it a try.

 If I were to choose between the two, I prefer using Athena reading app because it’s more flexible than Blinkist.